aws/amazon-freertos/libraries/logging/README.md

 ## Sample Implementation of Logging Interface

-This library provides reference implementations of the [logging interface](#using-your-custom-implementation-of-logging-interface) that is used by FreeRTOS libraries and demos to generate log messages.
+This sample provides reference implementations of the [logging interface](#using-your-custom-implementation-of-logging-interface) that is used by FreeRTOS libraries and demos to generate log messages.
 This sample provides implementations of the logging interface for both the ISO C90 and ISO C99 (with GNU extension) standards.

-The sample implementations add add metadata information of **task name**, **FreeRTOS timer tick count** and **incrementing counter value** as prefixes to each log message.
+The sample implementations add metadata information of **task name**, **FreeRTOS timer tick count** and **incrementing counter value** as prefixes to each log message.
 Additionally, the ISO C99 implementation adds metadata information of the **library name** and **source file location** to each log message.

 **Note**: Users can provide their own implementations of the logging interface to enable logging, if they choose to not use this implementation.
 Please refer [here](#using-your-custom-implementation-of-logging-interface) for more information.